Last date modified: 2026-Jun-11

 • This value is calculated per user account based on the date the user last reset their password.

-• Enable Password Dictionary–enable this toggle to prevent the 10,000 most used passwords from being used in password creation.
+• Enable Password Dictionary–enable this toggle to prevent the most commonly used passwords from being used in password creation.
 If disabled, these passwords are permitted.

 • Enable Password History–enable this toggle to prevent reuse of passwords.
 Enter the maximum number of previous passwords to be tracked in history in the Maximum Password History field.
 If disabled, users are permitted reuse previous passwords.